RyanGehris/RyanGehris/README.md

 - 💚 I am a huge supporter of [Kesem](https://www.kesem.org/), a nonprofit organization centered around supporting children whose parents have or have had cancer

+- 🏥 Before pursuing software engineering, I worked as a Medical Assistant for an Orthopedics clinic 💪 and an interfacility transport EMT 🚑

 <br/>